 Delayed Flight Compensation

 The regulation that covers delayed flight compensation is called EC 261/2004.
-This is a regulation of the European Union (EU) that covers all the EU airspace, as well as Switzerland, Norway, Island and the outermost regions – i.e. French Guiana and Martinique, Mayotte, Guadeloupe and La Reunion, Saint-Martin, Madeira and the Azores, and the Canary Islands.
+This is a regulation of the European Union that covers EU territories, as well as Switzerland, Norway, and Iceland.

 You can file a claim for delayed flight compensation if all of the following apply:

-- You arrive at your final destination three or more hours later than the time originally scheduled.
+- You arrive at the final destination three or more hours later than the time originally scheduled.

-- Your departure is from the EU (regardless the destination or the air carrier) or your destination is in the EU and the flight is operated by an EU based airline.
+- Your departure is from the EU (regardless of the destination or the air carrier) or your destination is in the EU and an EU based airline performed the flight.

 - The airline is responsible for the delayed flight (no extraordinary circumstances as adverse weather conditions, airport strikes, security treats, medical emergency, etc. Involved).